-The design of ePOS software is faced with a set of challenges that arise out of the unique context the software is being used in.
-As a UX design agency we have conducted numerous user research activities for our clients to understand how cashiers use ePOS software systems and how the user experience affects their job.
-Also, we have reviewed dozens of ePOS systems and are still fascinated how few of them have a user experience that enables cashiers to be proficient.
+The design of ePOS software poses a unique set of challenges.
+As a UX design agency, we have conducted substantial user research for our clients in order to understand how cashiers use ePOS software systems and how the user experience affects their job.
+We also reviewed dozens of ePOS systems, and remain puzzled by how few of them actually have a user experience that enables cashiers to be proficient.

-The setting and the way in which cashiers use the ePOS system connected to the cash register is completely different from how someone might use any other tablet application.
+The setting and the manner in which cashiers use the ePOS system connected to the cash register is completely different from how someone might use any other tablet application.
 Here’s how:

-Tablets, phones and laptops can be moved and time people hold them at a comfortable distance of about 40 cm.
-Standard apps usability guides for sizes of fonts and buttons are based on this, but the same doesn’t apply to a POS software.
+Tablets, phones and laptops can be moved, and most times people hold them at a comfortable distance of about 40 cm.
+Standard apps’ usability guides for sizes of fonts and buttons are based on them, but these rules simply don’t apply to a POS software.

-We have performed on-site research with cashiers in their real setting several times and the results show that the distance to the screen is usually least double that, even when the position of the ePOS on the counter can be controlled.
-But most cashiers cannot control the position of the ePOS display because they don’t have enough space on the counter.
+We have performed on-site research with cashiers in their real setting several times, and the results show that the distance to the screen is usually at least 80 cm, even when the position of the ePOS on the counter can be controlled.
+Most cashiers cannot control the position of the ePOS display anyway, due to a lack of counter space.

-While most apps pride themselves with how easy it is to do something and often times this is translated to marketing slogans that advertise speed, the fact is that consumers go through user flows at their own pace with hardly any time pressure.
+While most apps pride themselves on how easy it is to do something, and often times this is translated to marketing slogans that advertise speed, the fact is that consumers go through user flows at their own pace with hardly any time pressure.

 The user experience of the POS is not purely digital.
-In fact it is part of a larger setting that is very physical: the space around the counter, the layout of the store, the shape and size of products, the scanner, the card reader, other third party devices are all part of the user experience.
+In fact, it is part of a larger setting that is very physical.
+The space around the counter, the layout of the store, the shape and size of products, the scanner, the card reader, other third party devices — they’re all part of the user experience.
 The POS interface is a node that connects all these elements, but designers have to understand the real-life context and account for it in the POS interface design.
-Further, designers should not underestimate the variety of configurations all these physical factors manifest in all the store locations where a POS application will be used.
+Furthermore, designers should not underestimate the variety of configurations all these physical factors manifest in all the store locations where a POS application will be used.

-Any design approach must be mindful about limitations of users.
-The variety of people who operate POS systems is significant so there is a lot to say, but here are a few factors:
+Any design approach must be mindful about the limitations of users.
+The variety of people who operate POS systems is significant, so there is a lot to say on the topic, but here are a few factors:

-Cashiers have to be aware of the larger context of the store, but also they have to engage with the customer, both visually and verbally to make the experience feel pleasant and personal.
-Affording attention to the ePOS interface is expensive and staring at the screen for a few seconds to interpret the design is a problem.
-Attention switching is a type of executive function that is very taxing on cognitive abilities and thus very tiring.
+Cashiers have to be aware of the larger context of the store, but also they have to engage with the customer visually and verbally to make the experience feel pleasant and personal.
+Paying attention to the ePOS interface is expensive, and staring at the screen for a few seconds to interpret the design is a problem.
+Attention switching is a type of executive function that is very taxing on cognitive abilities, and thus very tiring.

 User experience designers know that about 5% of the general population have some form of mild visual impairment.
-Many stores have lighting issues, either too little or too much: sometimes, lights may shine directly onto the screen and produce glare.
+Many stores have lighting issues, they’re either over-lit or semi-obscure.
+At times, lights may shine directly onto the screen and produce glare.

-While general users have some control over the situation they use an app and they can mitigate these factors, cashiers have very little control and the software interface must be more accommodating of their needs.
+While general users have some control over the situation because they’re using an app and are capable of mitigating these factors, cashiers have very little control and the software interface must be more accommodating of their needs.

-And: cashiers use the software in a professional setting for hours on end and they constantly have to refocus on objects that are a varying distances.
+Cashiers use the software in a professional setting for hours on end, and they constantly have to refocus on objects that are at varying distances.
 This situation is tiring for the eyes.

 Read the Design Guide Part 2: The Design Principles In The POS System.